chandanrkote/Large_file_processor/README.md

 ----------------
 # 1. Steps to run your code.
 As less steps we are to run, better for you
     To run this code: -
-    1. Need to have SSMS and Anaconda
+    1. Need to have SSMS and Anaconda (Jupyter notebook)
     2. Anacodea: - I Jupyter note book to write the python code.
     3. SSMS:- To check how data is inserting basically to test the workflow.